sei-international/NemoMod.jl/docs/src/parameters.md

 !!! note
     When this parameter is set, NEMO assumes that new storage capacity (endogenous and exogenous) is delivered with the minimum charge.

+!!! warning
+    If you set a minimum storage charge, make sure the corresponding [storage start level](@ref StorageLevelStart) is at least as large as the minimum.
+Otherwise your model will be infeasible.

 #### Scenario database